tinmarino/try/speech.md

 So try to show us your words your face!
 Don't worry, you won't loose it!

 You have the right to disobey, to do it your way, to think then exist!
+Fear does not avoid danger (neither does courage.
+But fear makes you weak, and courage makes you strong.)
 Take your place among the brave ones.
 ~~It's time you stand, fight... discover... heal, love, win.~~

+Where niceness is received as weakness,

 Try to report / publish a failed investigation.